zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ **Journal Navigation**: Added "Jump to last entry" button on journal screen when entries are scrollable

 ## Recent Milestones

+### Milestone: Location Graph System Restructuring (April 2025)
+- ✅ Restructured the Location Graph functionality into a more modular architecture
+- ✅ Created specialized components for different aspects of the location system
+- ✅ Improved code organization and maintainability
+- ✅ Reduced risk of data loss by isolating changes to specific components
+- ✅ Enhanced the separation of concerns in the location system
+- ✅ Simplified the LocationScreen by delegating to specialized components
+- ✅ Improved error handling and user feedback

 ### Milestone: Quest Management System Restructuring (April 2025)
 - ✅ Restructured the Quest Management functionality into a more modular architecture